 3 Essential Websites for German Family History Research

-If you have German ancestors in your family tree, or if you have worked on German research for anyone else, you may have noticed that Germany is a country that doesn’t include national indexes to their records.
+If you have German ancestors in your family tree, or if you have worked on German family history research for anyone else, you may have noticed that Germany is a country that doesn’t include national indexes to their records.
 In order to conduct research for your German ancestors you need to know the specific town or city where your family lived, and also usually the parish they attended.
 Since parish churches could cover several nearby towns, the parish where your ancestors’ records are located might be different from where they actually lived.

 You’re also probably aware that shifting boundaries over the course of history affect your research as well.
 Your ancestors might have said they were from Germany, but the town they were from might now be in modern-day Poland (for example).
 Or the place they lived might have changed names over time (sometimes more than once).
 And then there are the spellings of town names.
 If your ancestors emigrated from Germany to another location, you might have found the name of the town they were from, but it is spelled the way the new country officials heard it coming out of their mouths.
 But then you go to look for the town and there might be five places that all are spelled similar enough to the spelling you have that any of them could be the right one.
 So how do you narrow all this down and find out where to search for records in Germany?

-We’ve done a lot of German research over the years, and have found the following three websites to be extremely helpful.
+We’ve done a lot of German family history research over the years, and have found the following three websites to be extremely helpful.
 And the best part is that they can be accessed from right within your own home!

 For years, novice genealogists who found themselves embarking on the road of genealogy for German ancestors were discouraged when needing to decipher an entry for their town in Meyers Orts- und Verkehrs-lexikon des deutschen Reichs (commonly known simply as Meyers or Meyer’s Gazetteer of the German Empire) due to the old German font in which the book was printed and the plethora of abbreviations that were used.
 To address this obstacle, the website www.MeyersGaz.org was created.